menglu21/TopLJets2015/TopAnalysis/test/analysis/ExYukawa/ChargeFlipStudy/README.md

 There are several method to analysis.
 Please edit the plot directory in the run\_all\_CF.sh.
 And also edit the plotdir in following command.

 ```
-## CF_FitMethod.py is trying to use Roofit to diagrams in each kinematic region.
-But it seems to break with low statistics.
 # Analysis Z mass distribution
 python Zmassdistribution.py [plotdir]